Spectrolithium/Death-By-1000-Tags/README.md

 Features:
 - User friendly, interactive widget interface
 - Removable tags selectable from different categories
+- Filter by multiple tags from multiple categories simultaneously
 - Works with Google Sheets!
-Just create your own service account
+Just follow a tutorial (ex. https://ploomber.io/blog/gsheets/) and share your sheets with your Google Service Account

+Libraries used:
+- gspread
+- ipywidgets
+- pandas
+- numpy
+- re